-The current Lord-Lieutenant is Dame Sarah Goad DCVO JP.
-She can be contacted at County Hall.
+The current Lord-Lieutenant is Mr Michael More-Molyneux.
+He can be contacted at County Hall.

-In England and Wales, Her Majesty The Queen appoints the Lord-Lieutenant for each County on the advice of the Prime Minister who consults widely in the County concerned.
-The fundamental principle concerning the office is that she is Her Majesty's representative and consequently it is her first and foremost duty to uphold the dignity of the Crown.
+In England and Wales, Her Majesty The Queen appoints the Lord-Lieutenant for each county on the advice of the Prime Minister who consults widely in the county concerned.
+The fundamental principle concerning the office is that he is Her Majesty's representative and consequently it is his first and foremost duty to uphold the dignity of the Crown.

-The Lord-Lieutenant therefore stands apart from politics in her County.
+The Lord-Lieutenant therefore stands apart from politics in his county.
 The office is unpaid and the age of retirement is 75.
 As the Monarch's representative, the Lord-Lieutenant attends and is responsible for the arrangements for all Royal visits, presenting medals and awards, advises on submissions for honours nominations, prepares the guest list for Royal Garden Parties and advises on matters concerning the Crown.
-As Keeper of the Rolls and Chief Magistrate in the County the Lord-Lieutenant chairs the Lord Chancellor's Advisory Committees for the appointment of Magistrates.
+As Keeper of the Rolls and Chief Magistrate in the county the Lord-Lieutenant chairs the Lord Chancellor's Advisory Committees for the appointment of Magistrates.

 The Lord-Lieutenant maintains close links with the Royal Navy, Army and Royal Air Force in connection with the Territorial units.